SRGSSR/playsrg-apple/docs/GITHUB_ENVIRONMENTS_AND_DEPLOYMENTS.md

 \*Branch name is added only if the git branch name includes `feature/`.

+#### Production
+-  The `fastlane ios appStoreAppStatus github_deployments:true` lane uses:
+	-  `playsrg-ios-appstore-[bu_name]` environments*.
+	-  `playsrg-tvos-appstore-[bu_name]` environments*.

+\*Business unit name is in lower case, 3 usual letters.

 ## Deployments

 ### Creation

-When one of the listed fastlane lane above is executed, a new deployment is created:

-- The reference (`ref`) is the git branch name, only if the deployment `sha` is same as the last commit hash on the branch, to be sure that it's link to the correct commit.
-If it's not the case, the deployment is deleted and a new deployment is created with the last commit hash as the reference.
+Common deployment options:

 - No `auto_merge` option.
 - No `required_contexts` option.

+#### Non-production
+When one of the listed fastlane lane above is executed, a new deployment is created.

+- The reference (`ref`) is one of this option, tested in this order:
+	- the last git tag name, only if the deployment `sha` is same as the last commit hash on the branch, to be sure that it's link to the correct commit.
+	- the git branch name, only if the deployment `sha` is same as the last commit hash on the branch, to be sure that it's link to the correct commit.
+	- If it's not the same commit `sha`, the new deployment is deleted and a new deployment is created with the last commit hash as the reference.
+- `production_environment` = `false`.

+#### Production
+For each App Store version information, if a build number is associated to a version, a new deployment is created, if it does not already exist.

+- The reference (`ref`) is only this option:
+	- the git tag name of the App Store version.
+No deployment is created if the git tag does not exist.
+- `production_environment` = `true`.

 ### Update state

-During a fastlane lane execution:

-- the script can update the current Github deployment state to `in_progress`, `success` or `error`.
+Common deployment state options:

 -  if the `BUILD_URL` environment variable is set, it's added to Github deployment information as `log_url`.
 - if the deployment state switched to `success`, an help page url is added to Github deployment information as `environment_url`.
 The help page url for builds is like:
   - `https://srgssr.github.io/playsrg-apple/deployments/build.html?configuration=[nightly|beta|testflight|appstore]&platform=[ios|tvos]&version=[version_friendly_name]`.

+#### Non-production
+During a fastlane lane execution:

+- the script can update the current Github deployment state to `in_progress`, `success` or `error`.

+#### Production
+At each fastlane lane execution:

+- the script can update the current Github deployment state to `queued`, `in_progress`, `pending`, `success`, `inactive` or `error`.

 ### Unfinished issue

+#### Non-production
 If the fastlane execution finished with an error, the Github deployment state should be set to `error`.
 But if the fastlane execution is killed with an exit signal, no state is applied and the Github deployment could stay in `in_progress` state.

 An independant fastlane lane can help to **stop all unfinished** deployments for a lane which have a Github environement.
 It's applying the `error` state.

 - `fastlane ios stopUnfinishedGithubDeployments lane:[LANE_NAME]`

+#### Production

+If the fastlane execution finished with an error, or killed with an exit signal, run manually the lane again.
+By default, it uses an existing deployment and does not create a new one.

 ### Inactive state